roloffs/gmailsort/README.md

     ./gmailsort.py -p user analyze -s INBOX -d test -v
     ```

-    If this is called for the first time with the given profile name, a gmail login dialog will open and you have to login and allow the app to access your messages.
+    If this is called for the first time with the given profile name, a Gmail login dialog will open and you have to login and allow the app to access your messages.
 Afterwards, an initial message data download is issued.
-This will probably take several minutes depending on the amount of messages in your gmail account.
+This will probably take several minutes depending on the amount of messages in your Gmail account.
 All subsequent calls will be much faster and just synchronize the differences between local and remote data.

-    `INBOX` is a gmail built-in label name for your inbox.
+    `INBOX` is a Gmail built-in label name for your inbox.
 User-defined labels can have any name except these and can be organized hierarchically.
 To name a hierarchical label, use a single string and separate the hierarchies with slashes, e.g., `foo/bar`.

     Specifying a destination label (as `test` in this case) is optional.
 Otherwise, labels will be created top level.
 If you are happy with the envisaged labels structure, you can actually create it by calling the command again and adding the command-line option `-c` or `--create-labels`.